zainsadaqat/react/README.md

 ## Virtual DOM

 React manipulates the DOM, but DOM manipulation is slow.
 To solve this problem, React uses a virtual DOM, which is a representation (in memory) of the DOM.
 React keeps track of the changes in the virtual DOM and updates the actual DOM only as needed, making it really fast.

+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing’s power to directly change what’s on the screen.

+Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.
+Think of manipulating the virtual DOM as editing a blueprint, as opposed to moving rooms in an actual house.